Limited Liability Partnership

 An LLP is a separate legal entity from its Members.
 On incorporation it will be issued with a unique registration number by Companies House, in the same way as a limited company.
 This registration number will stay the same throughout the lifetime of the LLP, even if the LLP changes its name.
 Very similar restrictions apply to names that can be registered for LLPs as apply to limited companies.

-An LLP itself has unlimited capacity and it can do anything that a natural person can do, including holding property, entering into contracts, suing and being sued.
+An LLP itself has unlimited capacity and it can do anything that a any human being can do, including holding property, entering into contracts, suing and being sued.

 Changes in the membership of an LLP do not affect its continued existence.
 However, it should be noted that if the membership of the LLP falls below two Members, and the LLP continues to trade for more than 6 months with just one Member, the benefits of limited liability are lost.